SQream/sqream_docs/guides/third_party_tools/tableau.rst

         - The TCP port of the SQream worker.
         - ``5000`` or ``3108``
       * - User Server Picker
         - Uses the load balancer when establishing a connection.
-Use only if exists, and check port. **Comment - what does the previous line mean?
-Also, the server picker and load balancer are not exactly the same thing, correct?**
+Use only if exists, and check port.
         -
       * - SSL
         - Uses SSL when establishing a connection.